Cape Greco: Transmitter

 Cape Greco was the location of a powerful mediumwave broadcasting station operated by Radio Monte Carlo; it carried the French- and Arabic-language programme of Radio Monte Carlo Middle East / RMC Moyen-Orient aimed at audiences in the Middle East and Northern Africa.
-In the early morning hours and for some years at late night, it carried programmes of TWR in Arabic, Armenian and Persian.
+In the early morning hours and, for some years, late at night, it carried programmes from TWR in Arabic, Armenian, and Persian.

-The transmitter site was constructed in the early 1970s and started operation 1973 carrying the French- and Arabic-language programme of Radio Radio Monte Carlo Middle East / RMC Moyen-Orient on a frequency of 1233 kHz with 600 kW.
+The transmitter site was constructed in the early 1970s and began operation in 1973, carrying the French- and Arabic-language programmes of Radio Radio Monte Carlo Middle East / RMC Moyen-Orient on 1233 kHz with 600 kW.
 After 1974, early morning and late night hours were used to transmit programmes of Trans World Radio targeted at the Middle East.
-For financial reasons and declining importance of mediumwave, the RMC Moyen-Orient transmissions were terminated on 31 December 2019.
+For financial reasons and the declining importance of mediumwave, the RMC Moyen-Orient transmissions were terminated on 31 December 2019.

-The interest of the U.S. in a broadcasting facility to cover the Middle East led to a contract to use the reserve antenna and a second transmitter was installed in 1992.
-From 2002, this transmitter carried the Arabic-language programme of Radio Sawa founded by the U.S. government.
-From the initial frequency of 981 kHz it had to move to 990 kHz because of interference with ERT broadcasting from Athens, the transmissions with 600 kW ceased on 1 July 2019.
+The U.S. interest in a broadcasting facility to cover the Middle East led to a contract to use the reserve antenna, and a second transmitter was installed in 1992.
+Since 2002, this transmitter has carried the Arabic-language programme of Radio Sawa, founded by the U.S. government.
+From the initial frequency of 981 kHz, it had to move to 990 kHz due to interference with ERT broadcasting from Athens.
+The 600 kW transmissions ceased on 1 July 2019.

-In early November 2021, both antennas were demolished and a nature reserve information centre was to take the place of the transmitter buildings.
+In early November 2021, both antennas were demolished, and a nature reserve information centre was to take their place.